PIGWEB-EU/FAIR-guidelines/README.md

 FAIR principles, explaining the motivation behind the FAIR data movement and how it relates to the broader process of working with data.
-The various steps of data curation, the handling of data, from data collection to data publication and re-use, are presented.
-Some key aspects in this process are discussed in more detail, specifically how data can be harmonized using common standards, formats, semantics etc., and how data can (should) be published so they can be easily re-used.
+The various steps of data curation, the handling of data, from data collection to data publication and reuse, are presented.
+Some key aspects in this process are discussed in more detail, specifically how data can be harmonized using common standards, formats, semantics etc., and how data can (should) be published so they can be easily reused.
 A separate section focuses on data management plans (see chapter 8).
 A data management plan describing how data can be handled in a project, which is a mandatory deliverable for more and more research projects.
-In the various chapters, several user cases from the pig research domain are used to illustrate how FAIR data and data management aspects can be applied practically in research.
+In the various chapters, several use cases from the pig research domain are used to illustrate how FAIR data and data management aspects can be applied practically in research.

 # Open Science